-Compensation will be determined during detailed design once tree removals have been determined based on construction methods.
+Compensation will be determined during detailed design, based upon the basal area approach once tree removals have been confirmed based on construction methods.

 Detailed restoration and compensation plans will be prepared prior to project construction in discussion and coordination with the City of Toronto and TRCA using the expertise of a Certified Arborist/Forester and/or licensed Landscape Architect.